-WPD BWC Internal Compliance Verification
+RCSO BWC Internal Compliance Verification

-The WPD BWC Agency Use of Data section states that: "At least once a month, supervisors will randomly review BWC usage by each officer to ensure compliance with this policy."
-Chief Steinbringer advised us that he conducts audits on a weekly basis.
-The policy further states that: "Supervisors shall monitor for compliance with this policy.
+The RCSO BWC Compliance section states that:

+Supervisors shall monitor for compliance with this policy.
 The unauthorized access to or disclosure of BWC data may constitute misconduct and subject individuals to disciplinary action and criminal penalties pursuant to Minn.
-Stat. §13.09."
+Stat §13.09.